shawnlimws/push-notifications-app/README.md

 Made use of [PouchDB](http://pouchdb.com/) to store the subscriber endpoints and allow the crm to pull the data and send new notifications to entire subscriber list.

 ### 2. Service Worker Tutorial
-Excellent place to learn the basic code for implementing a service worker.
+The Google Service Worker Tutorial offers and excellent place to learn the basic code for implementing a service worker.

 ## Collaborators
 1. Shawn Lim - @shawnlimws